 Users will also be able to initiate transfers, and from a technical perspective, once a users initiates this action it only takes a few calls to the API.
 Dwolla applications can subscribe to webhook notifications, so you can enjoy real-time status updates on transactions.
 With webhook notifications, an antiquated ACH system gains a modern upgrade.

-Two final value-adds of the Access API for peer-to-peer functionality is the support on mitigating risk, checking in on account balances and allowing users to hold a balance that’s displayed within your app.
+Two final value-adds of Dwolla for peer-to-peer functionality is the support on mitigating risk, checking in on account balances and allowing users to hold a balance that’s displayed within your app.

 For more information on the API or peer-to-peer functionality, reach out below.